jarcode-foss/Consoles/README.md

 # Consoles
 A replacement map API and plugin for craftbukkit &amp; spigot servers. **Requires Java 8!**

-The API is meant to does the following:
+The API provides:

-- Serves as a replacement for the default map renderer in the minecraft server
+- A replacement for the default map renderer in the minecraft server
-- Provides a fast interface for painting to 'canvases' (that are actually a grid of maps)
+- A fast interface for painting to 'canvases' (that are actually a grid of maps)
-- Provides a workaround for this issue: https://bugs.mojang.com/browse/MC-46345
+- A workaround for this issue: https://bugs.mojang.com/browse/MC-46345
-- Provides pixel-accurate interaction events with the map canvas and its components
+- Pixel-accurate interaction events with the map canvas and its components
-- Provides different map data for each player (per-player rendering)
+- Different map data for each player (per-player rendering)
-- Provides hooks for overriding commandblock functionality to link up to console components
+- Hooks for overriding command block functionality to link up to console components

 Behind the scenes, this API: